-Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Pastoral Studies (MPS) Program: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Spiritual Care and Psychotherapy Certificate: This category two certificate is awarded to students who have demonstrated the following: this might influence analyses and interpretations. perspectives of Christian or other spiritual traditions, and contributions of other scholarly disciplines. theological education and in the practice of spiritual leadership/care or therapy, respectful of insights from the spectrum of theological traditions and socio-cultural backgrounds; Ability to conduct public spiritual leadership/care or therapy through growing critical selfawareness as informed by diverse knowledge and experience; Appreciation of the uncertainties inherent in both faith/value-based and non-confessional academic interpretations of religious or spiritual tradition; and Critical self-awareness of developing pastoral/therapeutic/healing and professional capacities-intellectual and affective, individual and corporate, ecclesial and public-that are requisite to a life of spiritual leadership. understanding of the scope of practice for psychotherapy and how this relates to other regulated and non-regulated professions.
+Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Psychospiritual Studies (MPS)Program: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Spiritual Care and Psychotherapy Certificate: This category two certificate is awarded to students who have demonstrated the following: limits to knowledge and how this might influence analyses and interpretations. influences, perspectives of Christian or other spiritual traditions, and contributions of other scholarly disciplines. included within theological education and in the practice of spiritual leadership/care or therapy, respectful of insights from the spectrum of theological traditions and socio- cultural backgrounds; Ability to conduct public spiritual leadership/care or therapy through growing critical self- awareness as informed by diverse knowledge and experience; Appreciation of the uncertainties inherent in both faith/value- based and non- confessional academic interpretations of religious or spiritual tradition; and Critical self-awareness of developing pastoral/therapeutic/ healing and professional capacities-intellectual and affective, individual and corporate, ecclesial and public-that are requisite to a life of spiritual leadership. demonstrate their understanding of the scope of practice for psychotherapy and how this relates to other regulated and non-regulated professions.
 They will demonstrate their knowledge of the provincial and federal laws to which they are responsible, including laws governing consent and confidentiality, malpractice and grievances (CRPO ETPC #3 & 4) They will be able to articulate the parameters of their practice in relation to the need for supervision and obtaining consultation and feedback in order to modify practice.
 They will demonstrate capacity to engage in risk assessments in relation to clients and their own practice (CRPO ETPC #3 & 4) 6.
-Autonomy and Professional Capacity Qualities and transferable skills necessary for further study, employment, community involvement and other activities requiring: a) The exercise of initiative, personal responsibility and accountability in both Ability to develop and evaluate strategies for ongoing professional development to advance the emotional maturity, collaborative teamwork, effective decision-making, moral integrity, academic integrity, and spiritual. sensibilities required Developed intellectual, affective, and professional capacities required for a life of spiritual leadership in the helping professions; Exemplified emotional maturity, moral integrity, social skills, personal responsibility Students will develop intellectual, affective and professional competence required for spiritually integrated therapeutic practice and a capacity to provide leadership for spiritually integrated practices and psychoeducation for individual and groups.
+Autonomy and Professional Capacity Qualities and transferable skills necessary for further study, employment, community involvement and other activities requiring: a) The exercise of initiative, personal responsibility and accountability in both personal and group contexts; Ability to develop and evaluate strategies for ongoing professional development to advance the emotional maturity, collaborative teamwork, effective decision-making, moral integrity, academic integrity, and spiritual. sensibilities required Developed intellectual, affective, and professional capacities required for a life of spiritual leadership in the helping professions; Exemplified emotional maturity, moral integrity, social skills, personal responsibility and discipline, initiative, academic Students will develop intellectual, affective and professional competence required for spiritually integrated therapeutic practice and a capacity to provide leadership for spiritually integrated practices and psychoeducation for individual and groups.